Energy Glossary

 The table below contains the electricity costs most commonly referenced and provides a brief description of each.

-Assistance for Areas of High Electricity Distribution Cost (AAHEDC) Costs recovered by the National Grid to subsidise the higher distribution network costs in remote areas such as North Scotland.
-Settled at GSP
+Assistance for Areas of High Electricity Distribution Cost (AAHEDC) Costs recovered by the National Grid to subsidise the high distribution network costs in remote areas such as North Scotland.
+GSP

 Balancing Services Use of System (BSUoS) Recovery of costs incurred by the National Grid for balancing supply and demand across the network.
-Settled at NBP
+NBP

 Capacity Mechanism (CM) Consists of 2 separate costs; Obligation Levy and Operational cost.
 The CM Obligation Levy reflects the costs of the auctions designed to secure Generation & DSR availability.
-Costs are recovered on peak winter consumption (working day consumption between 16:00 to 19:00 from November through to February inclusive).
+Costs are recovered on peak winter.
 CM Operational costs reflect the costs of operating the scheme.
-Settled at NBP
+NBP

 Climate Change Levy (CCL) The Climate Change Levy is an environmental tax charged by HMRC on the energy used by businesses.
 It is designed to incentivise energy efficiency.
-Settled at Meter
+Meter

 Commodity Reflects the raw cost of the electricity that is typically purchased on the wholesale market.
-Settled at NBP
+NBP

-Commodity risks Costs such as Imbalance, Shape and Booking risk incurred by suppliers for the management of commodity and volume variations from point of sale through to outturn.
-Settled at NBP
+Commodity risk Costs such as Imbalance, Shape and Booking risk incurred by suppliers for the operational management of commodity from point of sale through to settlement.
+NBP

-Credit risk Supplier risk based on the probability of customer default.
-Suppliers may charge credit risk to protect against insolvent debt and mark-to-market exposure.
-Settled at Meter
+Credit risk Supplier risk based on probability of default; to protect against insolvent debt and mark-to-market exposure.
+Meter

-Distribution Use of System (DUoS) Charges set by the Distribution Network Operator (DNO) for the use and maintenance of the infrastructure required to distribute electricity locally to the customer meter.
+Distribution Use of System (DUoS) Charges set by the Distribution Network Owner (DNO) for the use and maintenance of the infrastructure required to distribute electricity locally to the customer meter.
 Costs vary by meter type, voltage and consumption.
-Settled at Meter
+Meter

-Feed-in Tariff (FiT) Costs levied by Ofgem to fund the Feed In Tariff scheme to incentivise investment into small scale renewable generation.
-Settled at Meter
+Feed-in Tariff (FIT) Costs levied by Ofgem to fund the Feed In Tariff scheme to incentivise investment into small scale renewable generation.
+The scheme is now closed.
+Meter

-Meter Operator (MOP) Charges for the provision, maintenance and operation of the meter.
+Meter Operator (MOP) Charges for maintenance and operation of the meter.
+N/A

-Renewables Obligation (RO) The Renewables Obligation scheme was one of the Government's main mechanisms to support renewable generation through the issue of Renewable Obligation Certificates (ROCs).
+Renewable Obligation (RO) The Renewables Obligation scheme was one of the Government's main mechanisms to support renewable generation through the issue of Renewable Obligation Certificates (ROCs).
 The scheme closed to new generators in 2017 but will continue to support accredited parties until 2037.
-Settled at Meter
+Meter

-Transmission Network Use of Sytem (TNUoS) Charges set by National Grid for the use and maintenance of the infrastructure required to transmit electricity nationally from point of generation to each of the Distribution Networks.
-Settled at GSP
+Transmission Network Use of System (TNUoS) Charges set by National Grid for the use and maintenance of the infrastructure required to transmit electricity nationally from point of generation to each of the Distribution Networks.
+GSP

 Gas Charges